The Woods Fund, And A Few More Bad Actors

 â€œSunstein would give up on the idea that law is supposed to be an apolitical discipline in which practitioners put aside their political beliefs.
 The judiciary Sunstein contemplates would have Democratic and Republican caucuses.â€

 Contending that â€œthe judiciary is already politicized,”Â Sunstein says the notion that “judges are not policymakers” is a “myth.”
 Judgesâ€™ â€œpolitical commitments,â€ he states, â€œvery much influence their votes.”
 He contends that “judges are subject to conformity pressures, and like-minded judges go to extremes, in the sense that ideological predispositions are heightened when judges are sitting with others who were appointed by presidents of the same political party.”

-In 2005 the American Constitution Society (ACS) sponsored a conference at Yale Law School titled “The Constitution in 2020,” whose purpose was to give liberal/left lawyers and judges a forum wherein they could trade ideas on what they would like the U.S. Constitution to look like 15 years down the road, and how they could influence it toward that end.
-Sunstein participated in this forum, where he put forth his ideas about a “Second Bill of Rights.â€Â The Weekly Standard offered this assessment of the goals of the ACS forum:
+In 2005 the American Constitution Society (ACS) sponsored a conference at titled “The Constitution in 2020,” whose purpose was to give liberal/left lawyers and judges a forum wherein they could trade ideas on what they would like the U.S. Constitution to look like 15 years down the road, and how they could influence it toward that end.
+Sunstein participated in this forum, where he put forth his ideas about a “Second Bill of Rights.â€Â The Weekly Standard offered of the goals of the ACS forum:

 â€œThe essence of the progressive constitutional project is to recognize â€˜positiveâ€™ rights, not just â€˜negativeâ€™ rights, so that citizens are not only guaranteed freedom from specified forms of government interference, but also are guaranteed the receipt of specified economic benefits.
 The bottom line is that Congress would no longer have the discretion to decline to enact liberal policies.
 The triumph of the left would be constitutionally mandated.â€